Paul Frame

-Paul E. Frame (born April 16, 1957) is a retired American ballet dancer and practicing chiropractor.
+Paul E. Frame (born April 16, 1957) is an American chiropractor and retired ballet dancer.
 Frame danced as a member of the corps de ballet at New York City Ballet for ten years before retiring from the stage.
 He is currently the resident chiropractor for Ballet Arizona.

 Early life

 Paul Frame was born in Charleston, West Virginia to Marvan and Mary Elizabeth Frame.
 As children, he and his twin brother Peter Frame took ballet lessons with Jerry Rose.

 Career

 Ballet

 Frame was a member of the corps de ballet of the New York City Ballet from 1979 to 1999.